chainstacklabs/arweave-ds-app-react/README.md

 ### Smart contract

 This app uses a smart contract deployed in Polygon.
-This contract holds the metadata of the files listed to sell and allows users to buy them.
+This contract holds the metadata of the songs listed to sell and allows users to buy them.

 To compile and run the contract tests run `npm run test`.
 The compiled contract artifacts will be created on the `/artifacts` folder (included in the build).